 To address this, we implement dynamic bridging.

 Smart cities use sensors, cameras or IoT devices to monitor traffic patterns or road conditions.
-Let’s say, for example, that thousands of traffic camera feeds get collected in an on-prem data center and developers want to move that video into the cloud so that can monitor them remotely.
+Let’s say, for example, that thousands of traffic camera feeds get collected in an on-prem data center and developers want to move that video into the cloud so that they can monitor them remotely.
 Viewers will never need to monitor all of the thousands of feeds simultaneously but will still need flexible access to any of the feeds in real time.
 To enable that, developers won’t want to pull all of the camera feeds across the link at the same time, because the amount of network traffic would require provisioning a link that is far too large for the viewing requirement.
 It won’t work.

 Our dynamic bridge only moves the actual video traffic across the link being requested at that moment by viewing applications.
 There might be 10 people analyzing a handful of those camera streams at any one time, representing a very small percentage of the live feeds available on the network.